-- Actions:

-- 96. To improve the health and well-being of all people, particularly the poor, governments at the appropriate levels, including local authorities, and in partnership with other stake holders, should: - develop and implement municipal and local health plans and strengthen environmental health services to prevent, mitigate and respond to diseases resulting from poor environmental conditions; - adopt measures for the prevention and control of diseases related to air, water and (b) soil pollution and develop appropriate health care systems; - (c) improve shelter conditions to mitigate health risks, particularly risks to women, associated with activities in the home: - build capacity at all levels for effective environmental health management; and (d) - raise awareness of environment and health interdependencies and develop within communities the knowledge, attitudes and practices needed to improve personal and community hygiene. - To improve environmental conditions and reduce industrial waste and other forms of pollution in human settlements, governments at the appropriate levels and in partnership with all stake holders, should: - (a) develop and implement national and local policies and specific cross-sectoral programmes addressing all relevant chapters of Agenda 21; - develop laws and policies that specify appropriate ambient environmental quality (b) levels and set targets for environmental improvements and dates appropriate to national and sub-national priorities and conditions; - establish, equip and build capacity for monitoring and evaluating compliance with environmental regulations and effectiveness of local enforcement; - (d) set environmental standards for the selection of technologies and their appropriate use; - provide incentives and penalties to promote the use of clean production processes and (e) technologies which, among other things, can increase economic opportunities in the area of environmental technology and environmentally friendly products and improve the attractiveness and competitiveness of human settlements for economic investment;
+96. To improve the health and well-being of all people, particularly the poor, Governments at the appropriate levels. including local authorities, and in partnership with other stakeholders, should:

+(a) Develop and implement municipal and local health plans and strengthen environmental health services to prevent. mitigate and respond to diseases resulting from poor environmental conditions;

+(b) Adopt measures for the prevention and control of diseases related to air, water and soil pollution and develop appropriate health care systems;

+(c) Improve shelter conditions to mitigate health risks, particularly risks to women, associated with activities in the home:

+(d) Build capacity at all levels for effective environmental health management; and

+(e) Raise awareness of environment and health interdependencies and develop within communities the ... knowledge. attitudes and practices needed to improve personal and community hygiene.

+97. To improve environmental conditions and reduce industrial waste and other forms of pollution in human settlements.
+Governments, at the appropriate levels and in partnership with all stakeholders, should:

+(a) Develop and implement national and local policies and specific cross-sectoral programmes addressing all relevant chapters of Agenda 21:

+(b) Develop laws and policies that specify appropriate ambient environmental quality levels and set targets for environmental improvements and dates appropriate to national and subnational priorities and conditions;

+(c) Establish, equip and build capacity for monitoring and evaluating compliance with environmental regulations and effectiveness of local enforcement;

+(d) Set environmental standards for the selection of technologies and their appropriate use;

+(e) Provide incentives and penalties to promote the use of clean production processes and technologies which, among other things, can increase economic opportunities in the area of environmental technology and environmentally friendly products and improve the attractiveness and competitiveness of human settlements for economic investment;

-- (f) provide guidelines and training for the application of procedures for assessment of environmental health impacts; - (g) undertake environmental impact assessments for major development plans and projects; - support mechanisms for consultations and partnerships among stake holders to prepare and implement local environmental plans and specific cross-sectoral environmental in health programmes; - raise awareness of environmental issues and develop within communities the knowledge, attitudes and practices needed for sustainable human settlements development; and - establish processes to increase the exchange of information, experience and technical (j) assistance among local authorities for environmental health improvements. - Recognizing the need for an integrated approach to the provision of those environmental services that are essential for human life, governments at the appropriate level and in partnership with other stake holders, should: - promote practices and consumption patterns that will conserve and protect freshwater (a) resources; - manage demand for water in an effective manner that provides for the basic requirements of human settlements development, paying due regard to the carrying capacity of natural ecosystems; - promote environmentally compatible sanitation and treatment/disposal of waste (c) water: - establish legal, fiscal and administrative mechanisms which ensure the integrated (d) management of water and sanitation; and - (e) institute mechanisms to ensure transparent and accountable management of infrastructure. - [In a globalizing economy, the increasing occurrence of transboundary pollution and the transfer across national borders and regions of hazardous technologies also affect seriously the environmental conditions of human settlements and health of their inhabitants.
-Governments should therefore develop further regional and global legal mechanisms to implement Principle 13 of the Rio Declaration regarding state and civil "liability and compensation for adverse effects of environmental damage caused by activities within their jurisdiction or control to areas beyond their jurisdiction."
+(f) Provide guidelines and training for the application of procedures for assessment of environmental health impacts:

+(g) Undertake environmental impact assessments for major development plans and projects;

+(h) Support mechanisms for consultations and partnerships among stakeholders to prepare and implement local environmental plans and specific cross-sectoral environmental health programmes;

+(i) Raise awareness of environmental issues and develop within communities the knowledge, attitudes and practices needed for sustainable human settlements development; and

+(j) Establish processes to increase the exchange of information, experience and technical assistance among local authorities for environmental health improvements.

+98. Recognizing the need for an integrated approach to the provision of those environmental services that are essential for human life, Governments, at the appropriate levels and in partnership with other stakeholders, should:

+(a) Promote practices and consumption patterns that will conserve and protect freshwater resources;

+(b) Manage demand for water in an effective manner that provides for the basic requirements of human settlements development, paying due regard to the carrying capacity of natural ecosystems;

+(c) Promote environmentally compatible sanitation and treatment/disposal of waste water;

+(d) Establish legal, fiscal and administrative mechanisms which ensure the integrated management of water and sanitation; and

+(e) Institute mechanisms to ensure transparent and accountable management of infrastructure.

+99. [In a globalizing economy, the increasing occurrence of transboundary pollution and the transfer across national borders and regions of hazardous technologies also affect seriously the environmental conditions of human settlements and health of their inhabitants.
+Governments should therefore develop further regional and global legal mechanisms to implement Principle 13 of the Rio Declaration regarding State and civil "liability and compensation for adverse effects of environmental damage caused by activities within their jurisdiction or control to areas beyond their jurisdiction."
 Such activities would include parent company decisions which lead to such adverse effects.]

-5. Sustainable Energy Use
+5. Sustainable energy use